stcarrez/resource-embedder/docs/Are_Installer.md

 ## Install mode: copy and copy-first
-The `copy` and `copy-first` mode are the simpler distribution rules that the following XML definition:
+The `copy` and `copy-first` mode are the simpler distribution rules that only copy the source file to the destination.
+The rule is created by using the following XML definition:

 ```Ada